KKlob/Personal-Portfolio/README.md

    - Problem with some devices not assigning full window height/width to containers.
 Research proper way to assign height/width
  - refactor text styling to be uniform and easily edited throughout application
  - Add module for direct message component.
 Easy way for someone to send an email to me
+ - Add default open module with About me, Skills, and Projects displayed.
+Have help module closed by default.

 ## WireFarme